 How To Layer Blankets On A Bed

-5. Finish with pillows and shams: The final step is to add your pillows and shams.
-Arrange them at the head of your bed, with the shams in front of your pillows for a layered look.
+- Finish with pillows and shams: The final step is to add your pillows and shams.
+Arrange them at the head of your bed with the shams in front of your pillows, ensuring you follow the steps on how to layer bed pillows to achieve a layered and professionally styled appearance.

 Blankets FAQs